 - Max air circulation

 Finding the optimum combination can be tricky.
 Depending on location, it may take experimenting and troubleshooting to find that miracle temperature or humidity setting.
-But the journey is worth it in the name of quality printing.
+But the journey is worth it in the name of quality printing and decreasing press downtime.